ricosjp/monolish/doc/gpu.md

 It is important to be aware that send and recv are not performed many times in order to reduce transfers.

 ## Compute innerproduct on GPU
-First, a simple inner product program for GPU is shown below:
+A simple inner product program for GPU is shown below:

 \code{.cpp}
 #include<iostream>